|Afghan Institute of Learning|

 In 2005, Prof. Yacoobi was awarded the Democracy Award from the National Endowment for Democracy.
 Sakena was among the 1,000 women nominated to jointly receive the 2005 Nobel Peace Prize.
 In 2006, Sakena received the Citizen Leader Award from the University of the Pacific in Stockton, California and the Skoll Award for Social Entrepreneurship.
 In January 2007, Sakena was inducted as a Senior Fellow, the first Ashoka Fellow from Afghanistan.
 In May 2007, Sakena was awarded an honorary doctorate of laws by the University of the Pacific for her leadership and human rights work for women and children.
 In December 2007, Sakena received the 2007 Gleitsman International Activist Award at Harvard University.
 In June 2008, Sakena received an honorary Doctor of Humanitarian Service degree from Loma Linda University, recognizing her distinguished contribution to society.
 In February 2009, Sakena received the 2009 Americans for UNFPA Board of Advocates Award for the Health and Dignity of Women.
 Sakena was cited by Americans for UNPFA as a tireless advocate for Afghan women, who has increased the literacy and improved the health of thousands of Afghan women and girls despite decades of armed conflict and a ban on girls education during Taliban rule.

 In March 2009, Sakena received the Henry R. Kravis Prize in Leadership for her outstanding work.
 In June 2010, Sakena gave the graduation commencement speech and received an honorary doctorate of education from Santa Clara University for her work in providing preschool through post-secondary education for Afghan women and children.
 Also in 2010 Sakena was awarded the 2010 Jonathan Mann Award for Global Health and Human Rights, the Asia Social Entrepreneur of the Year Award from the Schwab foundation, and the Global Hero Award from the University of the Pacific.
 2011 brought the honor of being awarded the Afghan National Peace Award.
 In 2012 Sakena was thrilled to be honored with the German Media Award, the Lotus Leadership Award from The Asia Foundation, and the World’s Children’s Prize Honorary Award.
 In 2013, Sakena was presented with an honorary Doctor of Laws degree from Princeton University, the Pioneer Award, the Global Generations Award from the Millennium Campus Network Conference, and the esteemed Opus Prize at Georgetown University.
-In 2014, Yacoobi received the Champion of Women's Health Award.
+In 2014, Yacoobi received the Champion of Women's Health Award and an Honorary Doctorate of Humane Letters from University of St. Joseph, CT.

 Born in Herat, Afghanistan, Sakena came to the United States in the 1970s, earning a bachelor’s degree in biological sciences from the University of the Pacific and a master’s degree in public health from Loma Linda University.
 Before returning in 1990 to work with her people, Sakena was a professor at D’Etre University and a health consultant.
 While working with refugees in Pakistan, she published eight Dari-language teacher training guides.
 During that time, she also served as the Agency Coordinating Body for Afghan Relief (ACBAR) delegate working on the education portion of the United Nation’s Rehabilitation Plan for Afghanistan.
 Sakena Yacoobi is co-founder and Vice-president of Creating Hope International, a Michigan based non-profit organization.